intel/ai-containers/vllm/README.md

   :::{warning}
-  Currently, we load the model at original precision before quantizing down to 8-bits, so you need enough memory to load the whole model.
+  Currently, we load the model to GPU at original precision before quantizing down to 8-bits, so you need enough memory to load the whole model.
   :::

 ## Optimizations
 * tensor parallel inference: Intel® oneAPI Collective Communications Library(oneCCL) is optimized to provide boosted performance in Intel® Arc™ B-Series graphics cards inference.
 * GQA kernel optimization: An optimized version of Grouped-Query Attention(GQA) kernel is adopted and obvious perf improvement is observed in models like Qwen and Llama.

-## Supported Models(To Be Added)
+## Supported Models
 The table below lists models that have been verified by Intel.
 However, there should be broader models that are supported by vLLM work on Intel® GPUs.

 | Model Type | Model (company/model name) | Dynamic Online FP8 |